 I get home and pick up the rugs.
-They pad this flaccid trolley out quite nicely.
-I am also pleased to discover it has some serious capacity.
+I am pleased to discover it expands well and has good capacity.
 Best of all, it’s now ‘semi-firm’ – and still clean.
 [It wasn’t ‘hard’ on Hackney Road – that was poetic licence.]

 I lock my casters on what I hope is a steady course to the launderette.
 Come on Theresa, hard, soft, or medium-rare, let’s at least make sure these rugs are clean before 8.30 pm.
 But while my red, white and blue carrier now adequately echoes Mrs May’s sentiments, it doesn’t seem to hold the pavement all that well around corners.

 So do you pull two-wheelers and push four-wheelers?
 Is that how it works?
 Perhaps a four-wheeler would do the job better.
 But let’s park that (idea) for now.